neal-o-r/dfio/README.md

 # DFIO

-Load a CSV into a dataframe, execute some (fairly simple) pandas command and return a result/make a plot.
+Command line utility to load a CSV into a dataframe, execute some (fairly simple) pandas command and return a result/make a plot.

 ```
    Options: